kraltendorf/HopBox/README.md

 # HopBox
  An image analysis pipeline for evaluating hop cone morphology in the context of breeding programs.
-In this analysis we use a fully convolutional network trained using 20 manually masked images.
+In this analysis we use a fully convolutional network trained using 12 manually masked images.
+This work has been submitted to the Plant Phenome Journal.

- This work is in progress and is being prepared for submission to The Plant Phenome.
-Upon acceptance, the pipeline will be fully publicly available for download and use.
-Stay tuned!

 ## This respository contains:

 ### data
-image weights, and raw images
+image weights, and some examples of raw images to test the pipeline

 ### output
 all output produced by the pipeline

 ### resources
-materials list for making your own hop box using readily available materials
+materials list and instructions for making your own hop box using readily available materials

 ### scripts
-google colab code including the cone detection and barcode reading pipelines, r code for optimizing cone sampling
+google colab code including the cone detection, color correction, barcode reading, and data output pipeline, r code for analyzing the data, running analyses of variance, calculating heritability, creating figures, and optimizing cone sample numbers